 Can I change the ownership of an Estonian Company with a digital signature?

-Yes, there are three ways to transfer Estonian company ownership without involving a notary.
+There are three ways to transfer Estonian company ownership without involving a notary.
 As a rule, it is easier, quicker, and finally cheaper.
-Often it can be done in one week or even in a few days.
+It can often be done in one week or even in a few days.
+This fully online service is now available to almost everybody.

 1. Adding Shareholders Through Share Capital Increase